ArthurBeznik/42_codam_Born2beRoot/README.md

 ## OS: Debian <a name="os"></a>
-- Why this OS?
+- **During eval:**
+The student being evaluated should explain to you simply:
+- Their choice of operating system.
-- Basic differences between Debian & CentOS?
+- The basic differences between CentOS and Debian.
-- Differences between `aptitude` and `apt`?
+- Debian: the difference between aptitude and apt, and what APPArmor is.
-- What's APPArmor?

 ### Useful links
 - [OS - Overview](https://www.tutorialspoint.com/operating_system/os_overview.htm)